tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 The console output from dotnet watch has been improved to better align with the logging of ASP.NET Core and to stand out with 😮emojis😍.

-Here’s an example of what the new output looks like:
+Here's an example of what the new output looks like:

 ![output for dotnet watch](~/release-notes/aspnetcore-7/static/dnwatch.png)